nikevelik/FMI-ARCADE-WEB/README.md

 ### String functions:
 1. strLen
 2. strCat
-3. intToHex
+3. toHexDigit
 4. memSet
 - regular string functions, allow independence from library <cstring>
-5. intHashToHexHash - convert hash array of values 0-15 to a string with HEX digits
+5. hashToHexStr - convert hash to a string with HEX digits

 ### Helper Functions
 1. addWithCarry - Incrementation of a number, handle overflow by incrementing the carry.